 J S Penna, a retired editor and lover of English and American literature, pauses to muse on great works she appreciates.

 Hermione's speech in defense of her innocence against her husband's charges of adultery provides insight into her character.
-It is the speech not only of a innocent woman, falsely charged, but the speech of a queen: royal, dignified, just, and virtuous.
+It is the speech not only of an innocent woman falsely charged, but the speech of a queen: royal, dignified, just, and virtuous.
 Her statements are direct from the heart, yet at the same time not overly emotional but rather sensible.

-Hermione's "second joy"--her firstborn, her son Mamillius--she is barred from seeing, and her "third comfort"--her newborn daughter--has been cast out to die.
-So it is that the love and/or company of the three persons dearest to her is denied to her.
+Hermione's "second joy"—her firstborn, her son Mamillius—she is barred from seeing, and her "third comfort"—her newborn daughter—has been cast out to die.
+So it is that the love and/or company of the three people dearest to her is denied to her.
 And in such a life, there is no joy.

-As if this were not enough to bear, Hermione has been roughtly handled, refused her due as a newly delivered mother, and seen herself publicly slandered before even being tried.
-When she is tried, it is a sham--the final indignity.
-Her queenly nature responds in dignity to the threat of death by welcoming it as a queenly end--her due and choice in contrast to the sorrows she would endure by continuing to live.
+As if this were not enough to bear, Hermione has been roughly handled, refused her due as a newly delivered mother, and seen herself publicly slandered before even being tried.
+When she is tried, it is a sham—the final indignity.
+Her queenly nature responds in dignity to the threat of death by welcoming it as a queenly end—her due and choice in contrast to the sorrows she would endure by continuing to live.

 In the lines immediately preceding 116, she has addressed her fellow shepherdesses.
 She then proceeds to describe some of the flowers more commonly associated with maidenhood--just as she had previously catalogued flowers symbolic of old age (Polixenes) and middle age (Camillo).
 And yet, she covers not even maidenhood alone, for in lines 113-114 she is actually addressing her beau Florizel, whose very name suggests the idea of flowers.